They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 Before I reached this queue myself, I saw an airport official calling out for anyone with work visas of any kind.
 She directed me and some others to an area by the side of the main immigration desks, where we joined a queue for those with working holiday visas and temporary work permits.
 If this doesn’t happen for you, don’t worry.

 Once you reach the border officer at the main desk, mention you are looking to activate your IEC and they will direct you over to this side area.
+They may ask you to pick up your luggage first and place it by the exit door of the separate immigration room.

 Arriving in Canada by land